harlo/InformaFrontend/README.md

 1.	`python unveillance_annex.py -config`
 1.	copy the output json object into a file of your choosing.

-You may edit any of the directives to suit your needs, or add others that might help with your specific setup.
+You may edit any of the directives to suit your needs, or add others that might help with your specific setup using the following directives as your guide.

 #### Configuration Directives

+###### Local Directives

+*	ssh_root (str)
+	The full path to your SSH config
+*	web_home_mime_types (list str)
+	Home page will automatically query for documents matching these mime types

+###### Annex-specific Directives

+*	server_host
+	The Annex server's hostname
+*	server_message_port (int)
+	The port the Annex Channel broadcast's on.
+(It is assumed that the annex channel is on the same host as the Annex.)
+*	annex_remote (str)
+	The remote folder on the Annex server that holds submissions

 ## Messaging